Can You Be Addicted To Lip Balm?

-“It can definitely be habit-forming,” she says.
-“Applying lip balm soothes the lips and feels good, and it is often comforting.
-That can lead to an unconscious habit that helps with stress or anxiety, kind of like twirling the hair or biting the nails.”
+“It can definitely be habit-forming,” Dr. Piliang says.
+“Applying lip balm soothes your lips, feels good and can be very comforting.
+That can lead to an unconscious habit that helps with stress or anxiety — kind of like twirling your hair or biting your nails.”

-Ironically, some kinds of lip balm can make your dry lips even drier.
-It’s a good idea to check the ingredients in your favorite brand, and watch how often you use it to see whether you’re doing it out of a real need to protect and moisturize, or for other reasons.
+She says some kinds of lip balm can also make your dry lips even drier, so it’s a good idea to check the ingredients in your favorite brand.
+Pay attention to how often you use it to see whether you’re doing it out of a real need to protect and moisturize, or for other reasons.

-Dr. Piliang offers several common-sense questions to ask yourself to help judge whether you might have a psychological dependence on lip balm.
+Dr. Piliang offers several common-sense questions to ask yourself to see if you have a psychological dependence on lip balm: